snowflakedb/connectors-native-sdk/connectors-native-sdk-java/README.md

 * Observability - the SDK provides a bunch of database objects like views and procedures that allow the connector user to observe some sort of data stored by the connector like the configuration or to see the state of the application.
 The user is also allowed to track the data related to the ingestion like ingestion stats (the aggregated data about ingestion processes and ingestion runs), defined resource and ingestion definitions data.

-* Application lifecycle management - the SDK provides mechanisms (mainly procedures) that helps in managing the state of the connector.
+* Application lifecycle management - the SDK provides mechanisms (mainly procedures) that helps with managing the state of the connector.
 Apart from the configuration mechanisms described above, there are procedures that allow the user to pause and resume the connector, which means that all database tasks are suspended or resumed.
 The SDK manages its own tasks, but there is a possibility to extend these procedures to manage custom database objects created by the connector developers additionally.

 * Work orchestration - one of the most challenging functionalities to be implemented by a connector developer is work orchestration and scheduling.
 In order to face this challenge, the SDK provides the following default mechanisms:
   * Task Reactor - the scalable component that uses Snowflake Tasks to perform work simultaneously.
 The developer can define the logic of how the work should be executed and the payload that is provided when the work is to be performed.
 This mechanism is expected to be used to perform work related to ingestion, but it’s a universal mechanism that can be used for any different purpose, like a message queue.
 The connector can use multiple Task Reactor instances.